mbabynames search ✿

 Calliope Anne

-"noble and strong" (Calliope) meets "grace, favour" (Anne).
+"beautiful voice" (Calliope) meets "grace, favour" (Anne).
 The combination reads as complete.
 Neither name overshadows the other.
 Anne (1 syllable) provides a firm close after the longer Calliope.

 Calliope Claire